To progress into the BS in Nursing Program, you will need to apply for admittance to the program during your

 24 or better on the Speaking section of the test is required to apply to the nursing program.
 View information about taking the TOEFL.

 Applications to progress in the undergraduate nursing program will be reviewed after the applicant submits a

-Once you have been admitted to Westminster, you will need to apply to the School
+Once pre-nursing requirements have been met, you will need to apply to the School of Nursing and